-From 1980-2012 Denise was head of the music therapy program at the University of Melbourne, and established the National Music Therapy Research Unit, and the International Consortium of Music Therapy Research Universities.
+Denise is Professor Emerita (Music Therapy) at the University of Melbourne where she established the music therapy program (1980), the National Music Therapy Research Unit (1999), and the International Consortium of Music Therapy Research Universities (2002).
 She has published widely in both music therapy and GIM, and is editor of Guided Imagery and Music: The Bonny Method and Beyond, 2nd edition, 2019, co-editor of Music Imagery and Guided Imagery and Music for Individual and Group Therapy, and co-author of Receptive Methods of Music Therapy.

 She co-founded the Australian Music Therapy Association and the Music and Imagery Association of Australia.
 From 1999-2002 she was President of the World Federations of Music Therapy, and in 2016 she was made an Officer in the Order of Australia (AO) for her services to music therapy and professional organisations.

 MMus, Grad Cert Family Therapy, RMT, RGIMT